vstewar4/LongHCPulse/README.md

 A runnable version of YbTiO_HeatCapacity.ipynb can be found at:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/asche1/longhcpulse)
  [Note: MyBinder.org currently not working 6/30/17]

+### Updates in version 1.3.2 (June 7, 2018)
+- Fixed bug in savetraces function so that python closes the file properly.

 ### Updates in version 1.3.1 (October 16, 2017)
 - Updated meshgrid so that heat pulses can be included in the binning (with the command useHeatPulses=True).